 Having the internet go out sucks.
 Being without it for days can be really rough!
-Here’s 30 things to do that don’t need an internet connection!
+Here are 30 things to do without wifi!

 Oklahoma is known for tornadoes, but what I didn’t think about before we moved here is that those winds make regular appearances even if they don’t funnel into a cyclone.
 We had a stretch here when tornado-force winds hit our area every four days or so!
 Between that and the accompanying hail, there’s bound to be some property damage.

 In spite of it being somewhat normalized, our small town doesn’t move quickly on repairs.
 We lost our wifi during one and were told that the earliest appointment available was nine days away!
 Oh, the joy of a small town.

 When I tell this story, I get one of two responses.
 One (usually people under thirty, or with kids) involves some form of “Oh my gosh!
 That’s terrible!”
 The other is an eye roll.
 I know I sound like a baby to some.
 BUT.
 But.
 My main problem was actually that I’m trying run an internet-based business from home, so wifi is a must.
 So it’s cool for me to blame all my angst on that, right?
 Not the fact that I couldn’t watch Netflix?
 Right.
 Great, thanks, I’ll take it.

 All that time stretching ahead of me got me thinking.
 There are tons of fun things and necessary projects lying around that I want/need to do, just never get around to.
 So I decided to make a list of things to do without wifi.